 A landlord should not engage in any form of "self-help" in order to effectuate an eviction of a commercial tenant (or any tenant for that matter).
 Self-help is illegal and can result in very serious financial sanctions against the landlord.

-- putting up signage that indicates a property is off limits or closed, and/or
+- Putting up signage that indicates a property is off-limits or closed

 Certain risks can be avoided by hiring an attorney.
 Attempting to evict a tenant on your own can result in accidental violations of Massachusetts law, which could be incredibly costly.
 An attorney can navigate complex commercial eviction law for you and ensure you do not suffer the risks associated with violations of law.

 In many cases, it is best to negotiate with your commercial tenant rather than pursue eviction.
-Many issues can be resolved by a letter from your attorney, or through a more formal negotiation process such as a mediation.
-This can alleviate the heavy cost of eviction and the frustration and financial loss associated with finding a new commercial tenant for your space.
+Many issues can be resolved by a letter from your attorney, a cease and desist letter, or through a more formal negotiation process such as mediation.
+This can alleviate the heavy cost of an eviction and the frustration and financial loss associated with finding a new commercial tenant for your space.